Faith S. Hochberg

-Faith S. Hochberg (/'hɒtʃbɜːrg/; born 1950) is a former United States district judge of the United States District Court for the District of New Jersey.
+Faith Shapiro Hochberg (/'hɒtʃbɜːrg/; born March 5, 1950) is a former United States district judge of the United States District Court for the District of New Jersey.

 Education

 Hochberg was born in East Orange, New Jersey.
 She received a Bachelor of Arts degree from Tufts University in 1972.
 She received a Juris Doctor from Harvard Law School in 1975.
 She was a law clerk to Spottswood William Robinson III of the United States Court of Appeals for the District of Columbia Circuit from 1975 to 1976.

 Career

 Hochberg was a special assistant to the Chairman of the United States Securities and Exchange Commission in 1976.
 She was in private practice in Newark from 1977 to 1983.
 She was an Assistant United States Attorney for the District of New Jersey from 1983 to 1987.
 From 1987 to 1990 she was in private practice with Cole, Schotz, Bernstein, Meisel and Forman in Hackensack.
 She was a senior deputy chief counsel for the Office of Thrift Supervision in the United States Department of the Treasury from 1990 to 1993, and was a Deputy Assistant Secretary for Law Enforcement in the Department of Treasury from 1993 to 1994.